 - 16-24 September in Cambridge

-Attending the Professional Coaching Skills course will equip you with the tools and capabilities to coach at the most effective levels within your school.
+Attending the Higher Professional Coaching Certificate Level 1 course will equip you with the tools and capabilities to coach at the most effective levels within your school.
 We get fabulous feedback and can put you in touch with previous attendees.

 - We use double loop learning to ensure you learn about yourself, as well as the skills, knowledge and understanding you need to be the best coach you can be.